Eastside band show explores dreams

 “Never before has this group learned their show material at a quicker pace,” he said.
 “The group learned the amount usually covered through all of band camp by the fourth day.
 They show a desire to progress further than they have in the past.”

-He credits having a significant core of returning musicians in that process.
+He credits having a significant core of returning musicians for that process.
 “This has helped us tremendously when it comes to the learning process,” Strong said.
 “This group is dedicated and hungry.

 The band has established a set of goals and is working to achieve them, Strong said.